bcgsc/AMPlify/README.md

 ### Pre-trained sub-models

 Weights for the pre-trained balanced/imbalanced sub-models are stored in the `models` folder.
-* Balanced model: The one proposed in the AMPlify publication; Trained on the balanced training set; Suitable to use for predicting putative AMPs from a relatively curated candidate set (e.g. sequences already filtered by length/charge and through sequence homology search).
+* Balanced model: The one proposed in the AMPlify publication; Trained on the balanced training set; Suitable to use for predicting putative AMPs from a relatively curated candidate set (e.g., sequences already filtered by length/charge and through sequence homology search).
-* Imbalanced model: Trained on the imbalanced training set; Suitable for situations where the number of non-AMPs in the input sequence set is far greater than that of AMPs (e.g. a large transcriptomics sequence database).
+* Imbalanced model: Trained on the imbalanced training set; Suitable for situations where the number of non-AMPs in the input sequence set is far greater than that of AMPs (e.g., a large transcriptomics sequence database).

 ### Train